kzrfaisal/angular-file-uploader/README.md

   - Now use this local reference variable in your xyz.component.ts file.
     ```javascript
         @ViewChild('fileUpload1')
-        private fileUpload1:  FileUploadComponent;
+        private fileUpload1:  AngularFileUploaderComponent;
     ```
-    - Remember to import ViewChild and FileUploadComponent properly in your component.
+    - Remember to import ViewChild and AngularFileUploaderComponent properly in your component.
       ```javascript
         import { ViewChild } from '@angular/core';
-        import { FileUploadComponent } from "angular-file-uploader";
+        import { AngularFileUploaderComponent } from "angular-file-uploader";
       ```
   - That's it.....all done, now just use
     ```javascript